poojagmahajan/Twitter-realtime-sentiment-analysis/README.md

 ## Introduction
 Sentiment analysis on twitter data related to certain topic using specific keywords.
 You can give any keywords or hashtags as input to get data for analysis.
+Here i am doing analysis on sushat singh rajput case.

 ## Requirements
 - python >3.5